-Ninety-two percent of Saint Anselm students live on campus in traditional residence halls, suites, townhouses, or apartments.
+Ninety-one percent of Saint Anselm students live on campus in traditional residence halls, suites, townhouses, or apartments.
 A new 47,000-square-foot, 150-bed residence hall opened in August 2014 offering students an innovative, living-learning community.
-Whether students live on campus or commute, everyone has access to Saint Anselm College's amazing food, named 12th in the nation by the Princeton Review.
+Whether students live on campus or commute, everyone has access to Saint Anselm College's amazing food, named 8th in the nation by the Princeton Review.

 Saint Anselm is home to the New Hampshire Institute of Politics & Political Library (NHIOP), which offers unparalleled opportunities for students to be in the front row of the democratic process.
 It's auditorium, West Wing, TV-studio, and classrooms are where students meet today's most prominent political policy thinkers and researchers, journalists and authors, scientists, industry executives, global leaders and presidential candidates.
 Have we mentioned all the U.S. presidents in the last 50 years have visited Saint Anselm?

 At Saint Anselm College, a liberal arts education gives students a solid foundation for any career but opportunities out-of-the-classroom give students a competitive edge and real job experience.